AnonyFriday/_PROJECT_SocialMediaWeb/Documents/requirement.md

  - Oauth Login (Google)
  - Setup personal info such as name, age, email, location, gender, preferred lovers.

-### Welcome page
+### Welcome page (for new users)
 If user is already login, go to homepage.

 First time users will setup personal relationship preference, then homepage will show users/posts with selected preference (unregistered user will not be able to love posts or comments).

 ### Homepage/Find Lover
 - Scroll through posts of people looking for relationship.
-- Anyone can make posts, which can contain just text and 1 image.
+- Users can make posts.
+Original posters can delete and modify their posts.
 - Ability to filter posts/users by gender, location.
 - "Love" button to save post for later
 - Comments